2.4 GHz ISM

 GAP defines the general topology for the BLE network stack.
 GATT describes in detail how attributes (data) are transferred once devices have a dedicated connection.

+A standard way to reduce spectral width.
 A filter whose impulse response is a Gaussian function.
 Gaussian filters have the properties of having no overshoot to a step function input while minimizing the rise and fall time.

 A measure of computer performance, useful in fields of scientific computations that require floating-point calculations.
 For such cases, it is a more accurate measure than measuring instructions per second (IPS).